davidslusser/python-handyhelpers/README.md

 # python-handyhelpers
-handy helpers to support your python projects
+A collection of handy utilities to support python operations